Operant-Tech: Vita - Douglas Johnson

 AME-Learning, Inc

-Duties: Designed computer-based training utilizing instructional design principles.
-Programmed computer-based training with the following software systems: Macromedia Flash, Macromedia Captivate, Knowledge Impact’s Firefly, Microsoft PowerPoint and Adobe Photoshop.
-Performed tasks such as writing voice-over script and bullet points, project management, developer supervision, testing, implementation, and development of e-learning courses, graphic design, laying out course elements, and programmed interactions in Flash and Captivate.
-As an associate of AME-Learning, created instructional material for a variety of clients, including Ardent Learning, Argent Mortgage, Bechtel, CLG, Heinz, Option One Mortgage, Pfizer, Schering-Plough, Thomson, and Washington Mutual.
+Duties: Design of computer-based training utilizing instructional design principles.
+Programming of computer-based training with the following software systems: Macromedia Flash, Macromedia Captivate, Knowledge Impact’s Firefly, Microsoft PowerPoint and Adobe Photoshop.
+Tasks such as writing voice-over script and bullet points, project management, developer supervision, testing, implementation, and development of e-learning courses, graphic design, laying out course elements, and programmed interactions in Flash and Captivate.
+As an associate of AME-Learning, creation of instructional material for a variety of clients, including Allstate Foundation, Ardent Learning, Argent Mortgage, Bechtel, CLG, Heinz, National Network to End Domestic Violence, Option One Mortgage, Pfizer, PIMCO, Schering-Plough, Thomson, and Washington Mutual.

 Contact: John Crosbie, Ph.D.